 - create values that are internal to science (e.g., relevance, credit).

-- create values that are external to science (e.g., provide avenue to determine accountability and performance).
+- create values that are external to science (e.g., provide avenues to determine accountability and researchers or funding performance).

-Example 1: Representing references to establish the research question.
+Example 1: Using references to establish the research question.

 Many of us have encountered instances where the support of an assertion by the cited reference proves to be ambiguous, non-existent, or even contradictory (often we only notice this when our own work has been mis-cited!).
 A related practice is the citing of “empty” references (Harzing 2002), also known as “lazy author syndrome” (Gavras 2002), where the citation actually attributes a finding or an opinion to a secondary source such as a review paper, editorial, etc. But how pervasive is citation malpractice and how can it be controlled?SOURCE: Tood, Yeo, Li, and Ladle, Oikos 116, 1599 (2007)

-Example 2: Representing references to support claim and novelty of the research paper.
+Example 2: Using references to support claim and novelty of the research paper.

 We found that the original assertion was “clearly supported” by the citation in 76.1% of the cases; the support was “ambiguous” in 11.1% of the cases; and the citation did “not support” the original statement in 7.2% of the cases.
 The remaining 5.6% of the cases were classified as “empty”.
 How do these mis-citation rates compare with other disciplines?
 A number of biomedical studies have used an approach similar to our own, although they applied the analogous categories “major error” and “minor error” rather than “no support” and “ambiguous”.
 Combined error rates found by Fenton et al. 2000 (17%) and Lukic et al. 2004 (19%) are comparable to our result of 18.3% for “no support” plus “ambiguous”, though other results for medical journals range from 12.3% (Gosling et al. 2004) to 35.2% (Goldberg et al. 1993).
 To our knowledge, empty citation data are absent for all the sciences.SOURCE: Tood, Yeo, Li, and Ladle, Oikos 116, 1599 (2007)

-Appreciation of the broader roles of referencing and its political nature will enable researchers and scientist to produce research works by making citation accurately.
+Appreciation of the broader roles of referencing and its political nature will enable researchers and scientists to produce research works by making citations accurately.